CDCgov/reedfrost/docs/implementation.md

 - $p$ is the probability of effective contact (i.e., that any infected infects any susceptible in a time step),
 - $G_k$ are the Gontcharoff polynomials.

-## Gontcharoff polynomials
+### Gontcharoff polynomials

-In general, the Gontcharoff polynomials are (equation 2.1):
+In general, the Gontcharoff polynomials are (cf. equation 2.1):

 ```math
 G_k(x | U) = \begin{cases}